pdxmele/python-geodata-bffs/presentation.md

 		with open(OUTPUT_PATH, 'w') as output:
 		    output.write(json.dumps(feature_collection))

-	We start by loading all the input file data into a dictionary and setting up the feature_collection output dictionary.
-Then, we grab only the features that have the OpenStreetMap "building" and "name" tags, which means they will all be named buildings.
-After putting all of the attributes we want to keep into variables (and pulling the name out of the tags dictionary), we fill in the new file structure.
-Finally, the feature_collection dictionary (valid GeoJSON) is written out into a new file.
+	It starts by loading all the input file data into a dictionary and setting up the feature_collection output dictionary.
+Then, I grab only the features that have the OpenStreetMap "building" and "name" tags (only named buildings, nothing else).
+After putting all of the attributes I want to keep into variables and pulling the name out of the tags dictionary, it puts together the new feature structure.
+Finally, the feature_collection dictionary (valid GeoJSON) gets written out into a new file.

-4. Check out all these buildings in Shinjuku!
-I'm ready to plan my trip.
-Or maybe I should have gotten all of the Ramen shops in the city instead?
+4. Check out these buildings in Shinjuku!
+I'm ready to plan my trip to Japan.
+Or maybe I should have grabbed all of the ramen shops in Tokyo instead?

 <img src="img/osm_done.png" height=300px>

-You can follow a similar pattern with xml and csv data too--just put it in a dictionary and assemble GeoJSON with only the features and attributes that you want.
-If you have a lot of data, switch to reading and writing line-by-line.
+You can follow a similar approach when starting with XML and raw CSV data too--just parse, put it in a dictionary, and assemble GeoJSON with only the features and attributes that you want.
+You can also run mathematical or geographical operations on your features, creating polygons around points or modifying them in other ways.

+If you have a lot of data (like the whole OSM planet), add some newlines around pseudo-dictionary objects and switch to reading and writing line-by-line.

-Because it's just a dictionary, you can also create tests for the data:
+And, because it's just a dictionary, it's easy to create tests for the data:

 * Check for required keys